varuas/MLFND-PredictingBostonHousingPrices/README.md

 **Benefit to splitting a dataset into some ratio of training and testing subsets for a learning algorithm :**

-The benefit of splitting a dataset is that it allows us to measure which model is doing better.
-While the training points help the model to learn, the testing points help to determine how well these new points can be approximated by the model.
-Both underfitting and overfitting models will tend to do worse if there are more no. of testing points.
-On the other hand, a well fitted model will do well even if we increase the no. of testing points.
-The shape of this learning curve (using training and testing points) helps to determine whether the model is overfitting, underfitting or perfectly fitting.
+The purpose and benefit of having training and testing subsets from a dataset is the opportunity to quantify the model performance on an independent dataset and to check for overfitting.
+Evaluating and measuring the performance of the model over the testing subset provides estimations of the metrics that reflect how good the model predictions will be when the model is used to estimate the output using independent data (that was not used by a learning algorithm when the model was being tuned).
+If there is no testing subset available, there would be no way to estimate the performance of the model.

 ----